rbaumgarten/xlt-testsuite-documentation/README.md

 - Robert Baumgarten, Xceptance Software Technologies GmbH
 - Benjamin Nothdurft, Xceptance Software Technologies GmbH

-## Requirements
+## System Prerequisites

-Besides this test suite you only need the following requirements:
+To run this test suite with the __XLT Script Developer__ in Firefox you only need:

 - Firefox
 - XLT Script Developer v4.5.0 or higher: [Download](https://www.xceptance.com/en/xlt/download.html)
 - [Demandware](http://www.demandware.com/) [SiteGenesis](ttp://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site) v15.1.0.14 or higher

-If you want to run more extended tests (e.g. with webdriver or full Java stack) please install the following requirements:
+To run this test suite with the __XLT Framework__ you also need:

 - XLT&reg;: [Download](https://www.xceptance.com/en/xlt/download.html)
 - JDK
-- Java IDE (e.g. eclipse)
+- Java IDE (e.g. Eclipse, IDEA, NetBeans)

 ## Installation

+- Download and unzip the test suite in a directory of rour choice.

-Using this test suite with **XLT Script Developer**:
+To run this test suite with the __XLT Script Developer__ in Firefox you only need:

-- Install Firefox add-on XLT Script Developer.
+- Install Firefox add-on `XLT Script Developer`.
-- Open XLT Script Developer.
+- Open `Tools > XLT Script Developer` in Firefox.
-- Import this (unzipped) test suite by clicking the folder icon above the navigation panel.
+- Import this test suite by clicking the `folder` icon above the navigation panel.
-- Configure the **SiteGenesis** storefront URL in global test data.
+- `XLT Scipt Developer > Manage Global Test Data` set the **SiteGenesis** `storefront_url`.
 - Open a test case in the navigaton panel and click replay button in toolbar.

-Using this test suite with **XLT**:
+To run this test suite with the __XLT Framework__ you also need:

-- Create new Java project (with JDK runtime) based on unzipped test suite.
+- Import test suite as new Java project (with JDK runtime).
 - Import XLT libraries.
 - Edit configuration see below.
-- Run test as JUnit test. (default: Firefox webdriver)
+- Run test as JUnit test (default configuration: Firefox WebDriver).
 - Adapt webdriver configurations in `project.properties` if you like.

-For further information please refer to the official [documentation](https://lab.xceptance.de/releases/xlt/latest/).
+For further information please visit [XLT Online](https://lab.xceptance.de/releases/xlt/latest/).

 ## Project Idea